boyanio/wasm-rocks/README.md

 For now, I use [WebAssembly Binary Kit](https://github.com/WebAssembly/wabt) to compile the WebAssembly Text Format to the binary encoded version.
 In the future, I will add direct compilation to wasm.

+## Known limitations

+- Rockstar parsing does not support arrays
+- Rockstar parsing does not support list arithmetics
+- Rockstar strings can only be used in _say_ statements, i.e. outputting something.
+If you try to do some operations with strings, you might not get what you expect.
+This is because WebAssembly does not support string operations so far.
+- WebAssembly operations are done with 32-bit signed integers only.
+While floats exist in WebAssembly and Rockstar, I have decided to omit them for easier transformation.

 ## References

 - [typed-parser](https://github.com/jinjor/typed-parser) A parser library for TypeScript, inspired by elm/parser and Parsec(Haskell)